rstudio/rstudio/src/gwt/tools/build-xterm-README.md

 RStudio except when we wanted to take advantage of new functionality.

 If there are issues, they will likely manifest in `XTermNative.java`.
-The methods `getLocalBuffer` and `currentLine` use xterm.js internals, everything else uses officially documented xterm.js APIs.
+The methods `getLocalBuffer`, `currentLine`, `getCursorX`, and `getCursorY` use xterm.js internals, everything else uses officially documented xterm.js APIs.

 TODO - author unit tests to more fully evaluate a new xterm.js, or provide more details on non-obvious problems to watch for in manual